 - Add the powdered milk, baking soda, and Epsom salts to a separate bowl and stir it all together.

 - Add the oats to the dry ingredients and give it a good mix!

-- Add almond or olive oil to your bowl – I generally just use olive oil to be honest as I always have that in.
+- Add almond or olive oil to your bowl – I generally just use olive oil, to be honest as I always have that in.

 - Add the essential oils to bowl and mix everything together.

 - If you want a layered look, split your mixture evenly into two bowls.
-Add food coloring to one bowl and leave the other plain.
+Add food colouring to one bowl and leave the other plain.
 Otherwise, add food colouring to the entire mixture or to none of it if you’d prefer!

-- Layer mixture (if that’s the way you’re going) into an airtight container and store until ready.
+- Layer the mixture (if that’s the way you’re going) into an airtight container and store until ready.

 - Add 1/4 cup to your bath water and relax!